This fun and relaxing tour provides a great opportunity to discover Belfast or Hibernian Rio as one writer once called it.

 Starting off from the pier, you'll enjoy an orientation tour of this famous city that will take you past City Hall, Queens University and the Waterfront Hall before driving to the city's suburbs to photograph the renowned murals for which Belfast is famous.
 A short distance outside the city, you'll see Stormont, seat of the Northern Ireland Assembly.
 A symbol of progress to Northern Ireland's troubled past, the power sharing executive with responsibility for Northern affairs rule from this impressive building.

-Traveling back into Belfast, a visit will be made to the Crown Liquor Saloon, one of Belfast's most famous pubs and a cherished landmark.
-This splendidly ornate, gas-lit pub of all colored marbles, tiles, mirrors and paneled booths - is a Victorian homage to the art of drinking.
-Today, wonderfully preserved and owned by the National Trust, the Crown is still well used by the people of Belfast.
+Traveling back into Belfast, a visit will be made to one of Belfast's famous pubs.
 Enjoy coffee or tea and chat with the locals before it's time to head back to the ship.